Facilities and Services

 Consult with Student Life before scheduling surgery.

 If you are sick but do not need medical care, scan in at your residence hall lobby desk and stay in your room for the rest of the day.
 You may still go to meals and off campus to a medical facility or pharmacy; however, you should not attend or participate in classes, chapel, athletics, or social events.
+You must be scanned in sick before an event (class, chapel, or church) starts, or you will not be covered for missing the event.
 If you are missing work, it is your responsibility to notify your work supervisor prior to your scheduled work time.
-When you return to class, follow up with your teachers for missed assignments.
+If you miss any classes, follow up with your teachers for missed assignments.
 Student Life personnel will come by throughout the day to make sure you are okay and get you help if needed.

-If you are sick on a third consecutive day, you need to visit the Graf Clinic or an off-campus facility for medical assistance.
+If you are sick on a third consecutive day, it is recommended that you visit the Graf Clinic or an off-campus facility for medical assistance.

 The security of our campus is of utmost importance.
-Should you ever be concerned about your safety please contact Campus Security.
+Should you ever be concerned about your safety, please contact Safety and Security.

 - For emergencies, call ext.
 555 (recorded 24 hours a day).